GET STARTED | Get A Cash Offer Today

 Click Here

-Selling a Home With Polybutylene PipesWhen preparing your home for a quick sale, the prospect of replacing its plumbing may be as daunting as finding the home completely flooded.
-A potential source of both of these scenarios is polybutylene pipes.
 Selling a home with polybutylene pipes can be a difficult decision.
-You need to understand the risks, costs, and alternatives to make an informed choice.
+Homeowners need to understand the risks, costs, and alternatives to make an informed choice.
 In this article, we’ll explore the ins and outs of polybutylene pipes and how to decide whether to repair or replace them before listing your home.

 For informational purposes only.
 Always consult with a licensed real estate professional before proceeding with any real estate transaction.